ElectricityAuthority/tracing/README.md

 Adding Input files from the EMI website into the /data/input/vSPDout directory and editing trace.py (test_limit_min and test_limit_max) should allow the program to run over other time periods.

+## Post-processing trace data

+An iPython notebook file is provided for post-processing.
+This file loads each daily file into memory then takes the mean over the three year period and calculates the HHI for each transmission asset.

-## using on vSPD daily output files
+## Historic tracing of vSPD daily output file

 A slightly altered version of this code has been written to take advantage of the daily vSPD output files and this can be used for tracing historic output.
 A slight modification to the output is required and for this reason a small gams script is also required to output additional bus/node mapping data.
 The EA may also publish this code in the future.